typedb/typedb/docs/spec.md

 _Principles._

 `redefine` redefines type axioms, constraints, triggers, structs, or functions.
 Except for few cases (`sub`), `redefine` **cannot be a no-op**, i.e. it always redefines something!
 We disallow redefining boolean properties:
-  * _Example 1_: a type can either exists or not. we cannot "redefine" it's existence, but only define or undefine it.
+  * _Example 1_: a type can either exists or not. we cannot "redefine" its existence, but only define or undefine it.
   * _Example 2_: a type is either abstract or not. we can only define or undefine `@abstract`.

 _System property_: